Starting a new business is fun. It’s a world of learning and discovery as you set out on your own and try to build a brand new business from scratch.

 It’s also worth being careful when you take on shareholders, get into long-term agreements on property or investments, or even take on work that is barely profitable just to keep your business busy.
 These kind of decisions can all come back to bite you, if they make your business less attractive to potential buyers in the future.

-ByteStart is packed with help and tips on all aspects of starting a new business, start with some of our most popular guides;
+ByteStart is packed with help and tips on all aspects of starting a new business, dive in to some of our most popular startup guides;